About

 Modelling platform

 IFs forecasts development for 186 countries and their interaction, including 54 countries and territories in Africa.
-It blends different modelling techniques to form a series of relationships based on academic literature to generate its forecasts.
-IFs is therefore a dynamic, recursive system with annual time-steps.
-It use historical data from 1960 (where available) to identify trends and produce a 'Current Path' scenario from 2017 (the current base year) to 2100.
-The Current Path scenario (or Base Case) is, therefore, a result of dynamic interactions across key systems based on prevailing policies and environmental conditions rather than a linear extrapolation of trends.
+It blends different modelling techniques to form relationships based on academic literature to generate forecasts.
+IFs is, therefore, a dynamic, recursive system with annual time-steps.
+It uses historical data from 1960 (where available) to identify trends and produce a 'Current Path' scenario from 2019 (the current base year) to 2100.
+The Current Path scenario (or Base Case) is, therefore, a result of dynamic interactions across critical systems based on prevailing policies and environmental conditions rather than a linear extrapolation of trends.

-Currently, IFs it is one of the few global modeling platforms capable of projecting SDG achievement across all SDGs at the country level, and has been widely used in analysis of African development.
-Collectively, the IFs platform projects more than 700 variables of which more than 100 represent goals and targets of the SDGs.
+IFs is one of the few global modelling platforms capable of projecting SDG achievement across all SDGs at the country level and has been widely used in the analysis of African development.
+Collectively, the IFs platform projects more than 700 variables, of which more than 100 represent the goals and targets of the SDGs.
+IFs still uses several traditional measures of economic size, growth and distribution, such as GDP, GDP per capita, Gini and GEM (gender empowerment measure).
+New indices and data are phased in as global data sets become available, often only several years after the launch.
+Examples include using the UNCTAD Inclusive Growth Index and the UNDP Gender Development Index (GDI).

-The data series within IFs (more than 5 500 series integrated within it) come from a range of international sources like the World Bank, International Monetary Fund (IMF), World Health Organization (WHO), various United Nations (UN) bodies like Food and Agricultural Organization (FAO) and United Nations Population Fund (UNPF), etc. Although international organizations commit significant resources towards updating data, it often lags behind the current year.
-Because IFs produces forecasts that move beyond a linear extrapolation, its forecasts have historically been comparable to the data that is ultimately released by international organizations.
+With that caveat, the data series within IFs (more than 5,500 series integrated within it) come from a range of international sources like the World Bank, International Monetary Fund (IMF), World Health Organization (WHO), various United Nations (UN) bodies like Food and Agricultural Organization (FAO) and United Nations Population Fund (UNPF), etc. These organisations invest considerable resources in harmonising data for comparisons between countries and sometimes use alternative sources to estimate missing data.
+Still, the available data often needs to catch up to the current year.

-The IFs model integrates forecasts for different sub-modules, including population, economy, agriculture, education, energy, governance, international politics, environment, technology, infrastructure, and health, etc. These sub-modules are dynamically connected, so the model simulates how changes in one system lead to changes in all other systems.
-As a result, IFs endogenizes more relationships from a wider range of key global systems than any other model in the world.
-Below is an explanation of some key sub-modules in IFs.
+The IFs model integrates forecasts for different sub-modules: population, economy, agriculture, education, energy, governance, international politics, environment, technology, infrastructure, health, etc. These sub-modules are dynamically connected, so the model simulates how changes in one system lead to changes in all other systems.
+As a result, IFs endogenises more relationships from a broader range of critical global systems than any other model.
+Below is a visual representation of the significant sub-modules in IFs, followed by an explanation of some.

 https://pardeewiki.du.edu/index.php?title=Economics